kenthejr/dids-memo-fields/hip-55.md

 ### An attacker switches the DID Document that the DID resolves to

 The attacker is able to change the DID Document to which a DID in the memo field of an entity resolves into a DID Document that they control, and thereby effectively claim the association.
-The attacker would be able to demonstrate control of the DID by a signature with their private key whilst the origional valid controller of the DID would be unable to.

-The defense is that only the private key associated with the DID is able to update the DID Document - the update message (as per the Hedera DID method) must have a signature.
+The attack is thwarted because only the private key associated with the DID is able to update the DID Document - the update message (as per the Hedera DID method) must have a signature created with the private key associated with the DID's public key.

 > signature - A Base64-encoded signature that is a result of signing a minified JSON string of a message attribute with a private key corresponding to the public key #did-root-key in the DID document.